brunotoresan/TaskList/readme.md

 </p>

 ## 🔥 About the project
-This a To Do List app where users can add, check, and remove tasks.
+This is a React To Do List app where users can add, check, and remove tasks.
 This was a challenge where I had to implement all the previously mentioned functionalities with React State Hooks

 ## 💻 Installation and execution